deepskystacker/DSS/Installers/README.txt

 1. Changes to star registration code to detect larger stars than before.
 This was needed to accomodate higher resolution sensors.

 2. Allow larger star sizes to the specified in the Star Mask creation dialogue.
+This was needed to accomodate higher resolution sensors.

 3. OpenMP speedup of Star Mask image reading code